 asyncio.run(run())

-• A request is sent to the regular search page to obtain the cookie values through the obtain_session function.
+- A request is sent to the regular search page to obtain the cookie values through the

-• The first search API URL is created with the form_api_url function.
+generate_search_idto use it with the requests sent to the search API. - The first search API URL is created with the

 🙋 The above code requests the /search/general/full/ endpoint, which retrieves search results for both profile and video data.
 This endpoint is limited to a low cursor value.
 To effectiely manage its pagination, you can use filters to narrow down the results.